helenclx/leilukin-site/src/shrines/cassettebeasts/facts.md

 ## The Developers

-Jay Baylis' favourite monster catching game is {% cite "Pokémon Ruby/Sapphire" %}.^[Jay Baylis' (u/SamuriFerret) [comment](https://www.reddit.com/r/NintendoSwitch/comments/14nvsiu/ama_we_are_bytten_studio_the_developers_of/jq9qo03/).
+Jay Baylis' favourite monster catching game is {{ cite "Pokémon Ruby/Sapphire" }}.^[Jay Baylis' (u/SamuriFerret) [comment](https://www.reddit.com/r/NintendoSwitch/comments/14nvsiu/ama_we_are_bytten_studio_the_developers_of/jq9qo03/).
 Bytten Studio's AMA on r/NintendoSwitch.
 1 July 2023.]

-Tom Coxon's favourite monster catching game is {% cite "Siralim Ultimate" %}.^[Tom Coxon's (u/tcoxon) [comment](https://www.reddit.com/r/NintendoSwitch/comments/14nvsiu/ama_we_are_bytten_studio_the_developers_of/jq9qicf/).
+Tom Coxon's favourite monster catching game is {{ cite "Siralim Ultimate" }}.^[Tom Coxon's (u/tcoxon) [comment](https://www.reddit.com/r/NintendoSwitch/comments/14nvsiu/ama_we_are_bytten_studio_the_developers_of/jq9qicf/).
 Bytten Studio's AMA on r/NintendoSwitch.
 1 July 2023.]

 ## Frequently Asked Topics

-This section compiles topics that do not fit into other sections of this page, but are commonly asked about by {% cite "Cassette Beasts" %} players that have been answered officially by Bytten Studio.
+This section compiles topics that do not fit into other sections of this page, but are commonly asked about by {{ cite "Cassette Beasts" }} players that have been answered officially by Bytten Studio.

-### {% cite "Cassette Beasts" %} not available on PlayStation
+### {{ cite "Cassette Beasts" }} not available on PlayStation

-Jay Baylis had addressed the subject of {% cite "Cassette Beasts" %} not being available on PlayStation in a [thread on the official {% cite "Cassette Beasts" %} Subreddit](https://discord.com/channels/@me/1151846241588752474/1238016445498134548):
+Jay Baylis had addressed the subject of {{ cite "Cassette Beasts" }} not being available on PlayStation in a [thread on the official {{ cite "Cassette Beasts" }} Subreddit](https://discord.com/channels/@me/1151846241588752474/1238016445498134548):

 > Releasing a game on any platform is a huge undertaking and lots of choices have to be made.
 Originally we focused on Cassette Beasts as a game for PC and Switch as we didn't think we'd have the resources to port to anything beyond that - however, getting the opportunity for Cassette Beasts to be a part of the Xbox Game Pass service meant we would also have to port the game to Xbox, of course.
 >
 > Furthermore, Godot 3 (the game engine Cassette Beasts is made in) is not easy to port, and cannot be done "out the box" - it requires an external partnership to do so (unlike engines like Unity and Unreal).
-Only a handful of Godot games had been ported to Switch before Cassette Beasts and they were all 2D games. **{% cite "Cassette Beasts" %} is the first game developed from the ground up as a 3D Godot game to ever be ported to console**.
+Only a handful of Godot games had been ported to Switch before Cassette Beasts and they were all 2D games. **{{ cite "Cassette Beasts" }} is the first game developed from the ground up as a 3D Godot game to ever be ported to console**.
 This has been a huge challenge for both us and, more importantly, the porting team we've worked with!
 What's more, every update and DLC made takes longer to release with every platform you add.
 >
 > This doesn't mean that porting to Playstation won't/cannot *ever* happen, but we wouldn't promise anything unless we knew for sure.
 Game development is a series of trade-offs, and decisions like this aren't really made down to personal preference for platforms - personally, I mostly play games on PS5 at the moment.

-[^cb-steam-blog-20230228]: ["Cassette Beasts Blog #13 - You asked, we answered!"](https://store.steampowered.com/news/app/1321440/view/3669908058337516561). {% cite "Cassette Beasts" %} Steam blog.
+[^cb-steam-blog-20230228]: ["Cassette Beasts Blog #13 - You asked, we answered!"](https://store.steampowered.com/news/app/1321440/view/3669908058337516561). {{ cite "Cassette Beasts" }} Steam blog.
 28 February 2023.

 [^bytten-ama-july-2023-archangels]: Tom Coxon's (u/tcoxon) [comment](https://www.reddit.com/r/NintendoSwitch/comments/14nvsiu/ama_we_are_bytten_studio_the_developers_of/jq9v6q5/).
 Bytten Studio's AMA on r/NintendoSwitch.
 1 July 2023.